 Expert step-by-step DIY directions for troubleshooting and fixing a washing machine that doesn’t spin or agitate properly.
 Includes helpful diagrams that show the workings of washing machines.

 If your washer fills with water but doesn’t agitate, the problem is likely to be a faulty lid switch, a broken belt, or a problem with the motor.
 (Note: Direct-drive washing machines do not have belts.)

 To diagnose the problem, do the following:

-1 Check the washing machine’s spin cycle.
-If this works, the motor is operating and the belt is not broken.
+1. Check the washing machine’s spin cycle.
+If the spin cycle works, the motor is operating and the belt is not broken.
 If the spin cycle doesn’t work, the belt may be loose or broken.
 Tighten or replace the belt.

 2. Check the lid switch and the tab on the lid that strikes it.
 If the plastic tab is broken, the washer may halt during certain cycles.
 Press and release the switch.
 If it doesn’t click each time you do this, it’s probably broken.
 Remove the switch, test it, and replace it if needed.

 3. If these measures don’t work, there may be a problem with the controls, or the agitator solenoid may be broken.
 Call an appliance repair person.

-If the washer seems to complete all of its cycles but doesn’t spin:
+If your washer seems to complete all of its cycles but won’t spin:

 1. Check to see if the clothes have jammed or are unbalanced in the drum.
 Unbalanced clothes will also cause a washer to shudder or “walk.”
 Open the lid and reposition the clothes.
 This automatically resets an off-balance shut-off switch; just close the lid.
 If straightening out the load doesn’t stop the washer from shaking, look at the feet and be sure they are properly adjusted to keep the washer sitting level on the floor (you just turn a knob to move them up or down.)